nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

     kubectl create namespace nlk
     ```

-1. Apply the manifests for NLK's Secret, Service, ClusterRole, and ClusterRoleBinding:
+1. Change to the `/rbac` folder, and apply the manifests for NLK's Secret, ServiceAccount, ClusterRole, and ClusterRoleBinding:

     ```bash
     kubectl apply -f secret.yaml serviceaccount.yaml clusterrole.yaml clusterrolebinding.yaml
     ```

-1. Modify the ConfigMap manifest to match your NGINX Loadbalancing Server(s).
+1. Change to the `/deployment` folder.
+Modify the ConfigMap manifest to match your NGINX Loadbalancing Server(s).
 Change the `nginx-hosts` IP address to match your NGINX Loadbalancing Server IP.
 If you have 2 or more Loadbalancing Servers, separate them with a comma.
 Important! - keep the port number for the Plus API endpoint, and the `/api` URL as shown.
+Change the log-level to `info` to see more log details about the NLK API calls.

     ```yaml
     apiVersion: v1